Bet on Oregon State online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Wanting to use BetMGM to make a bet?
-Signing up is easy.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will take you through the sign-up process.
+Never played on BetMGM before?
+Getting started is simple.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will walk you through the process.

 How to bet on the moneyline and spread